Qbix/Q.js/README.md

 |<img src="https://github.com/user-attachments/assets/ba3df93e-0cd8-4189-93fc-11947b63b684" alt="Description" width="100" height="87"> | Full documentation here: https://qbix.com/platform/guide/javascript |

 This is part of the much larger full-stack [Qbix Platform](https://github.com/Qbix/Platform) that contains many pre-built reusable tools, plugins, and requires PHP and Node.js on the back-end.
 If you want to build an entire full-stack social network like Facebook you're well-advised to go with that.
 But if you just want to use the lightweight front-end core, with your own back-end and other frameworks, then start with this framework here.

+# 🌟 Advantages of Q.minimal.js

+- **Smaller than all the major frameworks**
+  ~40KB gzipped (smaller than React without ReactDOM, smaller than Vue runtime, far smaller than Angular)

+- **No build step required**
+  Just drop it in — works with plain `.html <template>` files or with JS/Handlebars templates

+- **Components & Tools model**
+  Like React components or Vue directives, but attachable as behaviors to any DOM element

+- **Faster rendering**
+  Uses `requestAnimationFrame` and `.rendering()` instead of reconciling a giant virtual DOM

+- **Built-in power in the core**
+  Includes batching, caching, lazyloading, routing, slot-based page activation — no need for extra libraries

+- **Universal dev model**
+  Designers can use pure HTML, developers can use JS — both approaches work interchangeably

+- **Incremental adoption**
+  Can be dropped into any existing site without rewriting or compiling anything

+- **Supports both `.html` and `.js` components**
+  Write Vue-style `<template>` components or define JS/Handlebars templates — whichever you prefer

 # 🔍 Features